datawire/ambassador-docs/docs/emissary/pre-release/topics/using/rate-limits/index.md

 | 5             | `{ "generic_key": "my_val" }`          | Sets the label "`generic_key`=«`my_val`»"                                                                                               | `{ "generic_key": { "descriptor_value": "my_val" } }`                          |
 | 5 (shorthand) | `"my_val"`                             | Shorthand for `{ "generic_key": "my_val" }`                                                                                             |                                                                                |

-[`envoy.api.v2.route.RateLimit.Action`]: https://github.com/datawire/ambassador/blob/$branch$/api/envoy/api/v2/route/route_components.proto#L1328-L1439
+[`envoy.api.v2.route.RateLimit.Action`]: https://github.com/emissary-ingress/emissary/blob/$branch$/api/envoy/api/v2/route/route_components.proto#L1328-L1439

 1. The Envoy source cluster name is the name of the Envoy listener cluster that the request name in on.
-2. The Envoy destination cluster is the name of the Envoy cluster that the AmbassadorMapping routes the request to.
+2. The Envoy destination cluster is the name of the Envoy cluster that the `AmbassadorMapping` routes the request to.
 Typically, there is a 1:1 correspondence between upstream services (pointed to by Mappings) and clusters.
-You can get the name for a cluster from the diagnostics service or Edge Policy Console.
+You can get the name for a cluster from the diagnostics service.
 3. When setting a label from an HTTP request header, be aware that if that header is not set in the request, then the entire label group is skipped.